gogins/csound-extended/Opcodes/clang_orc/README.md

-2. A reverb opcode, written in C++, which is then wrapped in a Csound instrument definition.
+2. A reverb opcode, written in C++, which is then wrapped in a Csound instrument definition. generating o

-3. A score generating opcode, written in C++, which is then wrapped in a Csound instrument definition.
+3. A score generating function, written in C++.

 The Csound orchestra in this piece uses the signal flow graph opcodes to connect the guitar instrument to the reverb instrument, and to connect the reverb instrument to an output instrument.

-The Csound score in this piece invokes the score generating instrument twice at an offset in time and pitch, to create a canon at the sixth.

 # clang_invoke

-clang_invoke - creates an instance of a `ClangInvokable` that has been defined previously using `clang_compile`, and invokes that instance at i-time, k-time, or both.
+clang_invoke - creates an instance of a class that implements the `ClangInvokable` interface that has been defined previously using `clang_compile`, and invokes that instance at i-time, k-time, or both.

 ## Description